aerosense-ai/data-gateway/docs/source/using_the_gateway.rst

 Automatic (non-interactive) mode
 --------------------------------
 Running the gateway in automatic (non-interactive) mode doesn't allow further commands to be passed to the serial port.
-Data from the serial port is processed, batched, and uploaded to an ingress Google Cloud storage bucket where it is cleaned and forwarded to another bucket for storage.
+Data from the serial port is processed, batched into time windows, and uploaded to an ingress Google Cloud storage bucket where it is cleaned and forwarded to another bucket for storage.
 This is the mode you'll want to deploy in production.

 Before starting this mode, this environment variable must be defined to allow a cloud connection:
 ``GOOGLE_APPLICATION_CREDENTIALS=/absolute/path/to/service/account/file.json``